felix-cf/quantum-cfd/README.md

 ## HHL
 HHL is another algorithm for solving linear systems with quantum computers, but not suited for the Noisy Intermediate Stage Quantum era of quantum computers.

+## Matlab Script

+The Matlab script has many features that allow for the quick calculation of coefficients based on a desired condition number, that allows us to test how our algorithms scale with varying condition number.